mhchavez/SCMA-Notebook.io/_post3/Oyster_trimming.md

 	mothur > unique.seqs(fasta=Oyster.trim.trim.fasta)

 	[WARNING]: This command can take a namefile and you did not provide one.
 The current namefile is Oyster.trim.trim.accnos which 	seems to match Oyster.trim.trim.fasta.
 	98177	47028

 	Output File Names:
 	Oyster.trim.trim.names
 	Oyster.trim.trim.unique.fasta

 	mothur > summary.seqs(fasta=Oyster.trim.trim.unique.fasta)

-Using 36 processors.
 	[WARNING]: This command can take a namefile and you did not provide one.
 The current namefile is Oyster.trim.trim.names which seems to match Oyster.trim.trim.unique.fasta.

+TABLE
 		Start	End	NBases	Ambigs	Polymer	NumSeqs
 Minimum:	1	100	100	0	3	1
 2.5%-tile:	1	134	134	0	4	1176